Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Investigating Multiplicity Adjustment

 \subsubsection{Statistical Power}

-Figure \ref{fig:big_simulation-II} shows the proportion of falsely claiming a difference between two groups when there is none for different methods across the number of \textit{equalities} in the true model and sample sizes.
-The top left panel shows that the beta-binomial prior with $\beta = 1$ performs best and the method proposed by \textcite{westfall1997bayesian} performs worst, again mirroring the results of the small simulation study above.
-Increasing the number of equalities in the true model, we find that the performance of virtually all methods decreases except for the uniform prior, which shows a slight increase, especially for large sample sizes.
-This overall decrease in performance is likely due to the fact that the average pairwise difference between groups \textit{decreases} with the number of equalities.
-To illustrate, note that the model with no equalities for $K = 4$ groups has population means $\vec{\mu} = \{-0.30, -0.10, 0.10, 0.30\}$, which yields pairwise differences $[0.20, 0.20, 0.20, 0.40, 0.40, 0.60]$ with an average of $0.33$.
-In contrast, including one equality results in $\vec{\mu} = \{-0.25, -0.05, 0.15, 0.15\}$\footnote{This is due to the sum-to-zero constraint and the constraint that all successive unequal groups have a difference of $0.20$.}, yielding pairwise differences of $[0.20, 0.20, 0.20, 0.40, 0.40]$ with an average of $0.28$.
+\begin{revision} Figure~\ref{fig:big_simulation-II} shows the proportion of falsely claiming a difference between two groups when there is none for different methods across the number of \textit{equalities} in the true model and sample sizes.
+The top left panel shows that the uniform prior, the $\text{DP}(\alpha = \text{G\&B})$, and the $\text{BB}(\alpha = 1, \beta = 1)$ perform best, while the two pairwise Bayes factor methods and the \reviseAStwo{$\text{DP}(\alpha = \nicefrac{1}{H_{K-1}})$} and \reviseAStwo{$\text{BB}(\alpha = 1, \beta = \binom{K}{2})$} priors perform worst. \reviseAStwo{$\text{BB}(\alpha = 1, \beta = K)$} and the \reviseAStwo{$\text{DP}(\alpha = 1)$} are in-between.
+This relative pattern generally persists with an increasing number of equalities, except that the uncorrected pairwise Bayes factor seems to improve while $\text{BB}(\alpha = 1, \beta = 1)$ seems to worsen in performance.
+Increasing the number of equalities in the true model, we find that the performance of virtually all methods increases, especially for large sample sizes.

-The rightmost panel in Figure \ref{fig:big_simulation-II} shows the results averaged over the number of equalities in the true model.
+The rightmost panel in Figure~\ref{fig:big_simulation-II} shows the results averaged over the number of equalities in the true model.
 We find that the method by \textcite{westfall1997bayesian} is highly conservative, trading off the strong familywise error control with an increase in the proportion of false negatives.
-Similarly, the priors that performed worst with respect to familywise error control — the uniform, symmetric DP, and beta-binomial prior with $\beta = 1$ — perform best here.
-The other DP and beta-binomial priors as well as the pairwise Bayes factors are somewhere in between those two extremes.
-Note that again the differences between the methods become less pronounced with increasing sample size.
+Similarly, the priors that performed worst with respect to familywise error control — the uniform, \reviseAStwo{$\text{DP}(\alpha = \text{G\&B})$}, and \reviseAStwo{$\text{BB}(\alpha = 1, \beta = 1)$} — perform best here.
+The other DP and beta-binomial priors as well as the uncorrected pairwise Bayes factors are somewhere in between those two extremes.
+The differences between the methods become less pronounced with increasing sample size. \end{revision}